Visiting Walt Disney World in November 2021 | Magic in the Planning

 Crowd calendars are very popular, but they can also be a bit unpredictable.
 It’s best not to completely rely on them when making your Disney World vacation plans.

-While crowd calendars can be a big help in knowing what to expect, keep in mind, they are predictions at best.
+While crowd calendars can be a big help in knowing what to expect, keep in mind that they are predictions at best.
 When designing our calendars, we take a look at events, school calendars, ticket prices, park hours, holidays, and typical monthly patterns.
-But unfortunately, our crowd calendars cannot predict other things such as weather, travel advisories, pandemics, or last-minute openings or closings of shows and attractions.
+But unfortunately, our crowd calendars cannot predict other things, such as weather, travel advisories, pandemics, or last-minute openings or closings of shows and attractions.

 Normally, November is fairly average in terms of crowds, with the exception of Thanksgiving week.
 In fact, Thanksgiving weekend is one of the busiest weekends of the year.